-Discrimination complaint of a student, visitor, faculty member, administrator or an employee by a student:
+Harassment complaint of a student, visitor, faculty member, administrator or employee by a student:

-Complaints should be submitted to the Office of the Dean of Student Services for the campus at which the alleged discrimination occurred.
+Complaints should be submitted to the Office of the Dean of Student Services for the campus at which the alleged harassment occurred.

-Discrimination complaint of a student by a faculty member, administrator or employee: Complaints should be submitted to the Office of the Dean of Student Services for the campus at which the alleged discrimination occurred.
+Harassment complaint of a student by a faculty member, administrator or employee:

+Complaints should be submitted to the Office of the Dean of Student Services for the campus at which the alleged harassment occurred.